 - Involves partnerships or leverages financial and/or in-kind contributions.

 - Is differentiated from similar projects already in existence.

-- Is supported by viable project management arrangements and a financially sound organisation (audited financial statements to be provided).
+- Is supported by viable project management arrangements and a financially sound organisation (financial statements to be provided).

 - Offers value for money – both to the community and FRRR.

 - Has clear outcomes or performance indicators against which the project can be evaluated.